ItEndsWithTens/Quinstance/README.txt

 input.map.
 Also, if your process expects a file to be produced as a result of running BSP, it will also need to reference the .temp addition.

-For example, in Jackhammer, the command
+For example, in J.A.C.K., the command

     $csg_exe $bspdir/$file.$ext